diego351/handheld-config/README.md

 2. Make it more user friendly, so user doesn't need to touch command line to use
 3. Integration with PCGamingWiki
 4. Solve caveat needing doing bootup nessescarly with Oculink egpu connected.
-5. Move gputil to pyadl to detect amd devices too.
+5. Add support for AMD graphic with pyadl to detect amd devices too.
 Will do it when I get windows device